dokku/dokku/docs/nginx.md

 > New as of 0.3.13

 The deployed docker container running your app's web process will bind to either the internal docker network interface (i.e. `docker inspect --format '{{ .NetworkSettings.IPAddress }}' $CONTAINER_ID`) or an external interface (i.e. 0.0.0.0) depending on dokku's VHOST configuration.
-Dokku will attempt to bind to the internal docker network interface unless you specifically set NO_VHOST for the given app or your dokku installation is not setup to use VHOSTS (i.e. $DOKKU_ROOT/VHOST or $DOKKU_ROOT/HOSTNAME is set to an IPv4 or IPv6 address)
+Dokku will attempt to bind to the internal docker network interface unless you specifically set NO_VHOST for the given app or your dokku installation is not setup to use VHOSTS (i.e. $DOKKU_ROOT/VHOST is missing or $DOKKU_ROOT/HOSTNAME is set to an IPv4 or IPv6 address)

 ```shell
 # container bound to docker interface